henriwoodcock/henriwoodcock.github.io/year-in-review.md

 ## 2021 Goals

-The trend seems to be to set yourself goals

 1. Finish an app
 2. Start a business
 3. Read more than 2020 (atleast 1 book then)